ckuelker/nihongo/share/katakana/README.md

 Most PDF graphic files in this directory are created via `katakana.svg` by inkscape (version 0.48.5 r10040 - or similar (Debian Wheezy, Jessie).
 Some other files in `nihongo/share/i` too.
-As the resolution of `katakana.svg` depends on the desktop and the inkscape application (as of now 2022-06-23) it is recommended to use Debian GNU/Linux 8.11 (jessie) to make changes to `katakana.svg`.
+As the resolution of `katakana.svg` depends on the desktop and the inkscape application (as of now 2023-01-10) it is recommended to use Debian GNU/Linux 8.11 (jessie) to make changes to `katakana.svg`.

+As far as known the export resolution of inkscape v0.48 under Debian 8.11 is 90dpi, while the export/import resolution of inkscape v1.0.2 under Debian 11.6 (bullseye) is 96dpi.
+A conversion of the file from inkscape v0.48 to v1.0.2 was not successful so far.

      ad.pdf     - [a]rrow [d]own
      ag.pdf     - katakana [a] [gray]